 Prediabetes: Risk Factors and Symptoms

-Prediabetes is characterized as elevated glucose levels, but not elevated enough to be diagnosed with Type 2 diabetes.
+Prediabetes is characterized as elevated blood glucose levels, but not elevated enough to be diagnosed with type 2 diabetes (T2D).
 Without intervention and lifestyle changes, prediabetes can progress to T2D.
-Knowing the risk factors associated with prediabetes can help you treat prediabetes and prevent or delay Type 2 diabetes.
+Knowing the risk factors associated with prediabetes can help you treat prediabetes and prevent or delay type 2 diabetes.

 What are the Symptoms of Prediabetes?

 Insulin resistance and prediabetes usually have no symptoms.
 People may have one or both conditions for several years without knowing they have them.
 Even without symptoms, health care providers can identify people at high risk based on known risk factors.

 Similarly to type 2 diabetes, there isn’t one single cause for prediabetes.
 However, if you identify with these risk factors below, please contact your healthcare provider to be tested for prediabetes.
 Tests for prediabetes include an A1C test, an oral glucose tolerance test, and measuring fasting blood glucose.

 Risk factors for prediabetes are:

 - History of polycystic ovary syndrome (PCOS)